Loading

 I found Acuity's blend of flexibility and ease of use truly impressive.
 During setup, you'll choose between monthly and daily view for clients, create intake forms, upload a logo, set a time zone, and decide whether to make clients pick their own time zone to avoid remote-call issues.

 When you're ready, you can share your booking page via a direct link, embed it into your website using a few different options (including an easy embed option for Squarespace sites), or create a booking button, booking bar, or QR code.
-Acuity has mobile apps to access your account from the business side, letting you update your availability from an Android or iOS device, and a client app for mobile booking.
+You can even set up the Reserve with Google feature to allow clients to book with you directly from Google Search or Maps.
+Acuity also has mobile apps to access your account from the business side, letting you update your availability from an Android or iOS device, and a client app for mobile booking.

 I was impressed with the number of email templates that were available based on different appointment types, including confirmations, reminders, cancellations, rescheduling requests, follow-ups, package/gift card orders, and subscription updates.

-Acuity comes with powerful integration options, including QuickBooks, ClassPass, Salesforce, and Zoom.
+Acuity also comes with powerful integration options, including QuickBooks, ClassPass, Salesforce, and Zoom.
 Or you can integrate Acuity Scheduling with Zapier, which lets you connect Acuity to thousands of other apps.
-Here are some examples of how to automate your scheduling-related tasks.
+Learn more about how to automate Acuity, or get started with these examples of how to automate your scheduling-related tasks.

-Add or update ActiveCampaign contacts for new Acuity Scheduling appointments
+Add new Acuity Scheduling appointments to a Google Sheets spreadsheet

-Add or update ActiveCampaign contacts for new Acuity Scheduling appointments
+Add new Acuity Scheduling appointments to a Google Sheets spreadsheet

 • Acuity Scheduling logo